erik-adelbert/aoc/2025/README.md

 To this end, I used [recursive](https://en.wikipedia.org/wiki/Recursion) [DFS](https://en.wikipedia.org/wiki/Depth-first_search) and [DP](https://en.wikipedia.org/wiki/Dynamic_programming) to solve parts 1 and 2, because they are fast to compose and the part 1 result clearly shows that part 2 would otherwise require an intractable search space.
 I also translated all three-letter tags into fixed indices so I could perform all searches in the integer domain.
 Believe it or not, there’s still room for additional micro-optimizations like iterate computations, and at some point I’ll come back to implement them.

 `<EDIT>` part 1 is iterative now but I think I'll leave part 2 alone because it won't stay as neat otherwise.

+`<EDIT>` I’ve upped the ante by speeding up the maps.
+For the three-letter tags, I eliminated the map entirely thanks to the small hash space.
+For the DP state, I converted it to a uint32 using an ad-hoc hashing routine.
+It runs in under 285µs.

 ```bash
 ❯ make run